 CHILD SAFE

-SLST takes seriously its responsibility to deliver a safe, fair and inclusive environment for Children & Young People involved in Surf Life Saving.
+Surf Life Saving Tasmania takes its responsibility seriously to deliver a safe, fair and inclusive environment for Children & Young People involved in Surf Life Saving.

 The Child Safe Program assists Surf Life Saving (SLS) in our commitment to the protection of Children and Young People (CYP) from abuse, harm and exploitation.